sushimariojp/wisp-proxy/README.md

 go to /wisp-proxy directory

-type this command in terminal↓
+Please enter the following command into the terminal.↓

 npm i
 node index.js